amplience/dc-extension-ecomm-toolkit/README.md

 Instructions for basic registration & setup of the ecomm-toolkit in your Amplience Dynamic Content box [are here](./docs/extension.md).
 Then come back to the Snippets section below.

+Most backends will require you to add the extension URL (self-hosted, localhost or otherwise) to their CORS allowed origins list to allow requests.
+See the commerce platform documentation above for more information on what needs to be done and available features.

+If you're hosting the extension yourself and want to use features that are not allowed by CORS versions of vendor APIs, you can define the environment variable `INTEGRATION_MIDDLEWARE_SERVER=1` to allow the next server to host the middleware proxy, which should allow use of any API.
+This will also switch builds of the extension to attempt to use the middleware API by default instead of making CORS requests.

+`middleware_api` can be provided on the extension config to use any middleware API server regardless of environment variable.

 ## 🧩 Extension Snippets

 Since the eComm Toolkit requires a number of "Instance Parameters", we recommend providing a number of extension snippets for ease of use and to ensure functionality.
 By including Snippets in an extension registration, you'll be able to quickly configure properties when you're editing/creating a Content Schema that are automatically associated with an extension.